andrew-dsi/andrew-dsi.github.io/_posts/2022-01-26-cnn-fruit-classification.md

 ```
 <br>
-Our baseline network acheives a **75% Classification Accuracy** on the Test Set.
+Our baseline network achieves a **75% Classification Accuracy** on the Test Set.
 It will be interesting to see how much improvement we can this with additions & refinements to our network.

 <br>
 #### Test Set Confusion Matrix